 Staff had consulted with people about the daily care they wanted to receive and had recorded this process in each person's care plan.
-Records confirmed that these care plans were regularly reviewed to make sure that they accurately reflected people's changing wishes.
+Staff said and records confirmed that these care plans were regularly reviewed to make sure that they accurately reflected people's changing wishes.
 We saw a lot of practical examples of staff supporting people to make choices about everyday things.
-One of these involved a person being assisted to change their clothes several times until they found the colour jumper they wanted to wear.
+One of these involved a person being assisted to change their clothes after they had spilt a drink at lunchtime.

 People showed us that staff had provided them with all of the practical everyday assistance they needed.
 This included support with a wide range of everyday tasks such as washing and dressing, using the bathroom and getting about safely.
 In addition, staff regularly checked on people during the night to make sure they were comfortable and safe in bed.
-A relative said, "I know that my family member gets a lot of day to day help because they wouldn't be able to manage on their own.
-Every time I call to the service I find them looking well and content."
+A relative said, "I know just how much care my family member needs and it would be immediately obvious if it wasn't being provided.
+I'm very confident they get all of the help they need."
 Records and our observations confirmed that people were receiving all the practical assistance they needed.